-On Sunday, March 17, 2013, thousands of runners will navigate their way from Downtown LA to Santa Monica in the 28th annual LA Marathon.
-The 2013 LA Marathon will be the fourth running of the iconic “Stadium to the Sea” course, which takes runners from Dodger Stadium to the Pacific Ocean.
-Runners will pass many of LA’s world‐famous landmarks along the way, including Walt Disney Concert Hall, TCL Chinese Theatre, the Sunset Strip, Rodeo Drive and the Santa Monica Pier.
+On Sunday, March 15, 2015, thousands of runners will navigate their way from Downtown L.A. to Santa Monica in the 2015 LA Marathon.
+The 2015 LA Marathon is the sixth running of the iconic “Stadium to the Sea” course, which takes runners from Dodger Stadium to the Pacific Ocean.
+Runners pass many of L.A.’s world‐famous landmarks along the way, including Walt Disney Concert Hall, TCL Chinese Theatre, the Sunset Strip, Rodeo Drive and the Santa Monica Pier.
 Dozens of bands, cheerleaders and other entertainment will be stationed at mile markers throughout the race to entertain spectators and motivate runners.

 Reflecting its status as a premier race, the LA Marathon received the coveted designation as the nation’s best big city race in the January 2013 issue of Runner’s World magazine.
 “We are honored to be recognized by the leading running publication as the best big city race in the country,” said Nick Curl, LA Marathon’s Race Director.
 “We continue to challenge ourselves to enhance the runner experience from year to year, and recognitions like these confirm that our efforts are working.”

-Stay at official 2013 LA Marathon hotels at an exclusive discounted rate by making your reservation through the Hotel Reservation Center.
-With 30 hotels to choose from in Downtown Los Angeles, Beverly Hills and Santa Monica, each hotel has been specially reviewed and the lowest price is guaranteed for LA Marathon participants, family and friends.
+Stay at official LA Marathon hotels at an exclusive discounted rate by making your reservation through the Hotel Reservation Center.
+With dozens of hotels to choose from in Downtown Los Angeles, Beverly Hills and Santa Monica, each hotel has been specially reviewed and the lowest price is guaranteed for LA Marathon participants, family and friends.

 From West Hollywood, the Marathon course enters Beverly Hills and continues on Rodeo Drive, the famed shopping street known as the epicenter of luxury and fashion.
 Visitors from around the world stroll the three-block stretch of Rodeo Drive to experience over 100 exclusive boutiques, restaurants and hotels.
 As runners leave Beverly Hills and head towards historic Route 66, they’re greeted by hundreds of local cheerleaders making noise, encouraging them to keep going to the Marathon's finish line.
 Cheer Alley is the Pep-Rally of the year, and is comprised of Middle and High School cheerleaders from Southern California.

-The Finish Line of the 2013 LA Marathon is located at the intersection of Ocean Ave. and California Ave. in Santa Monica.
-Spectators are encouraged to head north of California Ave. along Ocean Ave. to welcome their runner as they get to the finish.
-Please note that there will not be spectator access to Ocean Ave. south of California Ave.
+The Finish Line of the LA Marathon is located at the intersection of Ocean Avenue and California Avenue in Santa Monica.
+Spectators are encouraged to head north of California Avenue along Ocean Avenue to welcome their runner as they get to the finish.
+Please note that there will not be spectator access to Ocean Avenue south of California Avenue.
 The Stadium to the Sea course ends just north of the world-famous Santa Monica Pier, home to Pacific Park amusement park; Heal The Bay Aquarium; an historic Carousel; plus restaurants, specialty shops/carts, and an old-fashioned soda fountain.